DataJuggler/DBCompare/DBCompare/ReadMe.txt

+﻿Update 10.20.2022: This project has been updated to .NET 7.
+You must use Visual Studio 2022 Preview until the full version comes out.

+Breaking change: Microsoft.Data.SqlClient version 5.0 (same with 4.0) has encryption turned on by default.
+If your database is not encrypted, you must add Encrypt=false to your connection string.
+If you build your connection string using the Connection String Builder Form, there is an option 'Turn Off Encryption'.

-﻿I just published a video that demonstrates how to use this.
+I just published a video that demonstrates how to use this.

 Please like and subscribe to my channel if you find this useful.